BaTzzFR/BaTzzFR/README.md

 # 👋 Hi, I’m @BaTzzFR

 - 💬 I am passionate about video games and development.
 - 🛠️ My favorites languages are JavaScript and TypeScript.
-I code FiveM scripts.